Is there an example of how a reverse mortgage works?

 As a line of credit, you can access whenever you wish, borrowers can choose a monthly payment for a set amount or period that will be paid as long as they choose and as long as they have funds remaining in their loan (known as a term payment), or they can choose a payment as determined by the calculator that will continue for the life of the borrower as long as they live in the home (Tenure option).

 Here are Some examples of options for a 75-year-old borrower with no existing mortgage to pay off.

 Each Payment Option has its Pros and Cons

-If you need all the money from the start to purchase the home or to pay off your existing loan, this might be a good choice and it would keep your interest rate from rising in the future.
+If you need all the money from the start to purchase the home or to pay off your existing loan, this might be a good choice, keeping your interest rate from rising.

-On the other hand, if you want a line of credit or a monthly payment option, then the only options available are the adjustable rate options.
-The loans do have annual and life time caps, but the rates can increase.
+On the other hand, if you want a line of credit or a monthly payment option, the only available options are the adjustable rate options.
+The loans have annual and lifetime caps, but the rates can increase.

-A $200,000 line of credit with a 5% interest plus the MIP accrual rate, that equates to $10,000 in the first year of growth.
-The next year, the line of credit would grow at the rate in effect at that time but on the new balance of $210,000.
+A $200,000 line of credit with a 5% interest plus the MIP accrual rate equates to $10,000 in the first year of growth.
+The following year, the line of credit would grow at the rate in effect at that time but on the new balance of $210,000.

 Line of Credit Growth Rate Example

 (Starting at $200,000)